,

 For example, the employee feedback: ‘well done on that presentation’ elicits: ‘Oh I thought I saw a few yawns from the audience’.

 Self-praise is often seen as ‘blowing your own trumpet’ and we can often show little generosity in providing it too.
-Whilst we are not suggesting that we all adopt the American approach, managers and employees alike can do more to show peer recognition.
+Whilst we are not suggesting that we all adopt the American approach, managers and employees alike can do more to show peers encouragement and recognition.

-When using performance ratings, negative terminology such as: ‘Meets Expectations’ or ‘Acceptable Performance’ can be highly demotivating.
-Compare this with aspirational language such as: ‘Fully Achieved’ or ‘Complete Performer’.
-The former can cause performance management issues, the latter can be highly motivational.
+Terminology matters too and we regularly come across businesses who are using performance ratings with terminology like: ‘Meets Expectations’ or ‘Acceptable Performance’ which be highly demotivating.
+Notice the difference in impact of more aspirational language such as: ‘Fully Achieved’ or ‘Complete Performance’.
 Therefore, using the right language when offering feedback on performance and recognition is key to effective performance management.

 Workplace Heritage